-Press and hold the [MOD ASSIGN] button (it will turn green).
-Then touch the [SNAP NORM] button for the chosen parameter.
-Notice that the selected parameter display now has a Blue sinewave symbol top right of the box, as shown below.
+Touch the {MOD ASSIGN} button, it will flash red and a dialog box will be displayed with "Assign Modulators" and asking you to "Select parameter(s) to modulate".
+Then touch the {SNAP NORM} button for the parameter you want to modulate.
+Notice that the selected parameter display now has a blue "sinewave" symbol top right of the box, as shown below.

-Also notice that the attacher that displays the parameter settings has turned Blue as shown below.
+Also notice that the attacher that displays the parameter settings has turned blue as shown below.